A problem-solution approach

 readily available to overcome the obstacles and reach the

 goal.
-Recognising and adapting our perceptual, cognitive,
+Recognizing and adapting our perceptual, cognitive,

 verbal and motor responses are necessary to arrive at